hayesjt/preoccupied_pup/README.md

 - Owners can log in
 - Owners can enter in dog
-- Owners can add in dog data
+- Owners can add in dog data (feeding, training,    activity, mood, grooming, and notes)

 #### 2.0

 - Graph out dogs monthly activity (last 30 days)
+- Be able to add medications
-- Be able to add medication
+- Be able to add a profile picture of your dog

+#### 3.0

 - Be able to give medication reminders

-#### 3.0

-- Be able to add picture of dog
 - Have tabs for multiple dogs
 - Features for other animals
-- More dog data types

 ### Notes